$0.26 Earnings Per Share Expected for Inspired Entertainment, Inc. (NASDAQ:INSE) This Quarter

-Equities research analysts expect Inspired Entertainment, Inc. (NASDAQ:INSE) to announce earnings of $0.26 per share for the current quarter, according to Zacks.
+Equities research analysts predict that Inspired Entertainment, Inc. (NASDAQ:INSE) will announce earnings of $0.26 per share for the current fiscal quarter, according to Zacks.
 Two analysts have issued estimates for Inspired Entertainment’s earnings, with the lowest EPS estimate coming in at ($0.17) and the highest estimate coming in at $0.69.
-Inspired Entertainment posted earnings per share of $0.49 in the same quarter last year, which suggests a negative year over year growth rate of 46.9%.
-The company is scheduled to report its next earnings report on Thursday, March 10th.
+Inspired Entertainment reported earnings per share of $0.49 during the same quarter last year, which suggests a negative year-over-year growth rate of 46.9%.
+The company is scheduled to report its next quarterly earnings report on Thursday, March 10th.

-According to Zacks, analysts expect that Inspired Entertainment will report full year earnings of ($2.43) per share for the current year.
-For the next financial year, analysts expect that the company will report earnings of ($0.13) per share, with EPS estimates ranging from ($0.43) to $0.17.
-Zacks’ earnings per share calculations are a mean average based on a survey of sell-side analysts that follow Inspired Entertainment.
+According to Zacks, analysts expect that Inspired Entertainment will report full-year earnings of ($2.43) per share for the current financial year.
+For the next year, analysts expect that the business will post earnings of ($0.13) per share, with EPS estimates ranging from ($0.43) to $0.17.
+Zacks’ EPS calculations are an average based on a survey of sell-side research analysts that follow Inspired Entertainment.

-Inspired Entertainment (NASDAQ:INSE) last announced its quarterly earnings data on Thursday, November 11th.
-The company reported $0.30 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($0.07) by $0.37.
-During the same quarter in the previous year, the firm earned $0.05 earnings per share.
+Inspired Entertainment (NASDAQ:INSE) last released its quarterly earnings data on Thursday, November 11th.
+The company reported $0.30 earnings per share for the quarter, beating analysts’ consensus estimates of ($0.07) by $0.37.
+During the same period last year, the company earned $0.05 EPS.

-Several large investors have recently modified their holdings of the stock.
-Barclays PLC boosted its position in shares of Inspired Entertainment by 291.9% during the third quarter.
-Barclays PLC now owns 3,174 shares of the company’s stock worth $37,000 after acquiring an additional 2,364 shares during the last quarter.
-Teton Advisors Inc. boosted its position in shares of Inspired Entertainment by 0.7% during the second quarter.
-Teton Advisors Inc. now owns 355,721 shares of the company’s stock worth $4,535,000 after acquiring an additional 2,500 shares during the last quarter.
-Deutsche Bank AG bought a new position in Inspired Entertainment during the third quarter valued at $34,000.
-Connor Clark & Lunn Investment Management Ltd. lifted its position in Inspired Entertainment by 55.3% during the third quarter.
-Connor Clark & Lunn Investment Management Ltd. now owns 19,443 shares of the company’s stock valued at $227,000 after purchasing an additional 6,920 shares during the last quarter.
-Finally, O Shaughnessy Asset Management LLC lifted its position in Inspired Entertainment by 61.9% during the third quarter.
-O Shaughnessy Asset Management LLC now owns 18,396 shares of the company’s stock valued at $215,000 after purchasing an additional 7,031 shares during the last quarter.
-Hedge funds and other institutional investors own 77.77% of the company’s stock.
+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+DG Capital Management LLC acquired a new position in Inspired Entertainment during the 2nd quarter worth $13,954,000.
+Russell Investments Group Ltd. lifted its holdings in Inspired Entertainment by 1,839.4% during the 2nd quarter.
+Russell Investments Group Ltd. now owns 1,049,677 shares of the company’s stock worth $13,381,000 after buying an additional 995,553 shares in the last quarter.
+B. Riley Financial Inc. acquired a new position in Inspired Entertainment during the 2nd quarter worth $11,475,000.
+683 Capital Management LLC lifted its holdings in Inspired Entertainment by 76.7% during the 2nd quarter.
+683 Capital Management LLC now owns 1,721,569 shares of the company’s stock worth $21,950,000 after buying an additional 747,280 shares in the last quarter.
+Finally, Cannell Capital LLC acquired a new position in Inspired Entertainment during the 2nd quarter worth $9,497,000.
+77.77% of the stock is currently owned by institutional investors and hedge funds.

 Inspired Entertainment, Inc is a global games technology company, which engages in the provision of virtual sports, mobile gaming, and server-based gaming systems.
 The firm operates through the Virtual Sports and Server Based Gaming segments.
 The Virtual Sports segment offers ultra-high-definition games that create an always-on sports wagering experience.